Skip to main content

 Request Metrics

-The second panel of usage metrics displays various information about HTTP requests in your Nexus Repository deployment.
-The table below explains these metrics in detail.
-Note that not every metric is available in all versions or editions.
+The second panel of usage metrics displays various information about HTTP requests in your deployment.

 Requests per day